Criteria for Selection

 The criteria for the selection of Churchill Scholars include:

-Exceptional academic talent and outstanding achievement, especially in the major, as indicated by course grades.
+Outstanding academic achievement, especially in the major, as indicated by course grades.
 The Foundation does not require a minimum GPA, but recent Churchill Scholars have had a GPA of at least 3.7 and usually have 3.9 or above.

 Outstanding personal qualities.
 Understanding the time commitment required by research, the Churchill Foundation does not seek so-called “well rounded” applicants; instead, it seeks applicants with what we call interesting “jagged edges.”
 Nonetheless, it should be noted that successful applicants display a bewildering array of talents activities outside of academic pursuits, especially in music, athletics, social service, among other activities.

 The Winston Churchill Foundation of the United States is committed to a policy against discrimination based on sex, sexual orientation, gender, marital or parental status, race, color, religion, national origin, or disability or any other characteristic protected by law.